Halloween In Scotland With Kids | Activities, Events & Traditions

 👻 Halloween Guising – Similar to trick-or-treating where children dress up and knock on doors but with a Scottish twist.
 Children don’t ‘trick or treat’, they perform a song, poem, joke, or dance in exchange for sweets or a coin.

 🦇 Dooking for Apples – ‘Dooking’ involves participants using their mouths to try and grab apples floating in water.
-It’s not as easy as it sounds and kids will love getting wet.
+Trust us when we say it’s not as easy as it sounds, but the kids will love getting wet!

 👻 Treacle Scones – Similar to apple dooking but messier.
 Kids are challenged to eat a treacle scone hung from a piece of string without using their hands.